Categories of diagrams with irreversible moves: Knots with binary relations

 Suppose that $p=(a\vee b)\wedge c$, and we want to determine if $pRp$, after the relation is extended onto the set of Boolean terms $\mathbf{BT}(A)$, as in the above proof.

 Thus, $p\cancel{R}p$. \end{example}

-\begin{definition} Note that in Lemma \ref{extendrel}, the set $\mathbf{BT}(A)$ can be viewed as the free Boolean algebra freely generated by the elements of $A$.
+\begin{remark} Note that in Lemma \ref{extendrel}, the set $\mathbf{BT}(A)$ can be viewed as the free Boolean algebra freely generated by the elements of $A$.
 Then, the sublattice generated (using only $\vee$ and $\wedge$) by the same set, is the free distributive lattice, freely generated by the elements of $A$.
-For a given diagram $D^R$, denote the above Boolean algebra and distributive lattice generated by $Arcs(D)$, by $\mathcal{B}(D^R)$ and $Distr(D^R)$, respectively. \end{definition}
+For a given diagram $D^R$, denote the above Boolean algebra and distributive lattice generated by $Arcs(D)$, by $\mathcal{B}(D^R)$ and $Distr(D^R)$, respectively. \end{remark}